METALS-Copper falls as market braces for new U.S. tariffs on China

 “Everyone is waiting for the tariffs to be applied or not.
 Rebounds in metals (prices) will simply not get going while you have these macro fears,” he said.

-COPPER: Benchmark three-month copper on the London Metal Exchange was down 0.6 percent at $5,890 a tonne at 1045 GMT, nearing its August low of $5,773 and down 1.4 percent this week.
+COPPER: Benchmark three-month copper on the London Metal Exchange traded down 0.4 percent at $5,905 a tonne in official rings, nearing its August low of $5,773 and down 1.2 percent this week.

 PRICE ROUT: The U.S.-China trade conflict has helped push copper prices down some 20 percent since early June.
 China accounts for nearly half of global copper demand estimated at around 24 million tonnes this year.